• Skip to primary navigation

 Salt- Just a pinch is all you need to balance out the sweetness of this granola.

-ingredients for making homemade granola
+ingredients for homemade granola

 How to Make Granola